OWASP/pysap/README.md

 * Client, proxy and server classes implemented for some of the protocols.

+* Command-line tools for offline work with SAP archive, PSE, Credv2, and SSFS files.

 * Example scripts to illustrate the use of the different modules and protocols.